charles-carlson/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** insecure.ts does not validate query data during a request, and using direct request user data in the database query.
-2. Briefly explain how a malicious attacker can exploit them.
+2. Briefly explain how a malicious attacker can exploit them. the attack could supply a nosql command in the request query that would be executed to retrieve private information of a user. the attacker could exploit the system to retrieve passwords, usernames, various PII information through having the system execute their script commands.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+Secure.ts uses a sanitizer function to ensure request query is a string, and replaces alphanumeric characters.
+It also does not directly place the user query into the db query.